Grand Tour - Eastern and Southern Part

 Grand Tour - Eastern and Southern part

-As a «metropolis of experiences» by the water, with a magnificent view of the snowcapped Alps on the horizon, Zü¬rich offers a unique mixture of attractions – over 50 museums and more than 100 art galleries, international fashion labels and Zurich designs, and the most flamboyant and lively nightlife in Switzerland.
-Recreational activities range from a visit to the riverside and lakeside bathing areas in the very heart of the city, to a spectacular hike on the Uetliberg mountain.
-One of the recommended Grand Tour attractions is the Grossmünster, which is an Evangelical Protestant church in the Old Town of Zürich, and is one of Zürich's most famous landmarks.
-Construction of this Ro¬manesque church was begun in 1100 and it has since been rebuilt and renovated several times.
+As a «metropolis of experiences» by the water, with a magnificent view of the snowcapped Alps on the horizon, Zürich offers a unique mixture of attractions – over 50 museums and more than 100 art galleries, international fashion labels and Zurich designs, and the most flamboyant and lively nightlife in Switzerland.
+Overnight in Zürich.

 Day 3: St. Gallen – Davos (ca. 160 km)

-After breakfast start your journey with a stop in the Ticinese capital Bellinzona.
-Dominating the horizon and deman¬ding exploration, Bellinzonas UNESCO-listed castle trio count among Switzerland's best-preserved medieval fortres¬ses and Europe's largest fortifications.
+Visit Bellinzonas UNESCO-listed castle trio that counts among Switzerland's best preserved medieval fortresses and Europe's largest fortifications.
 The Tremola is the king of the Alpine roads.
-From Airolo, the historic pass road snakes around hairpin bends up to the Gotthard.
-Its cobbles whisk drivers back to an age when stagecoaches plied this road.
-From the barren heights of Gotthard, the road descends through the lush green Urseren Valley to Realp.
-From Realp continue your way to Lucerne and discover the legend of William Tell on the way.
+From Airolo the historic pass road snakes around hairpin bends up to the Gotthard.
+From the barren heights of Gotthard the road descends through the lush green Urseren Valley to Realp.
+From Realp continue your way to Lucerne.
+Overnight in Lucerne.

 Day 6: Departure Lucerne – Zurich (ca. 140 km)